 Research in the Eisen Lab is motivated by a desire to understand the molecular basis of phenotypic variation within and between species, and is driven by the belief that many differences in physiology, morphology and behavior arise from ...
 More >

-Jerome Engel is the founder and Faculty Director of the Lester Center for Entrepreneurship and Innovation, and an adjunct professor at the Haas School of Business.
-He lectures on entrepreneurship, venture capital, new venture finance and technology commercialization.
-He also is a general partner in Monitor Ventures, LLC, a venture capital firm organized in collaboration with the Monitor Group.
+Jerome Engel is the Founding Executive Director, Emeritus of the Lester Center for Entrepreneurship and Innovation, and an Adjunct Professor, Emeritus at the Haas School of Business where he is active in executive education and lectures on entrepreneurship, venture capital, new venture finance and technology commercialization.
+He is the National Faculty Director of the National Science Foundation's I-Corps Program and a general ...
+More >

 M. Steven Fish is a comparative political scientist who studies democracy and regime change in developing and post-communist countries, religion and politics, and constitutional systems and national legislatures.

 He is the author of Are Muslims Distinctive?
 A Look at the Evidence (Oxford, 2011).
 He also wrote Democracy Derailed in Russia: The Failure of Open Politics (Cambridge, 2005) — which received the ...
 More >

 Anthony Fisher is a professor of agricultural and resource economics in UC Berkeley's College of Natural Resources.
 Fisher's current research focuses on various aspects of the economics of global climate change.
 Decisions on control of greenhouse gas emissions need to be made today, under uncertainty about potential future damages from warming, and subject to rigidities or irreversibilities in both natural and economic systems. ...
 More >

-Neil Fligstein is the Class of 1939 Chancellor's Professor in UC Berkeley's Department of Sociology.
+Neil Fligstein is the Class of 1939 Chancellor's Professor in UC Berkeley's sociology department.
 He is also the director of the Center for Culture, Organization, and Politics at the Institute of Industrial Relations.

 His main research interests lie in the fields of economic sociology, organizational theory, political sociology, and the sociology of work.
 He has been interested in developing and using a sociological view of ...
 More >

-A professor in residence at UC Berkeley’s Department of Electrical Engineering and Computer Sciences, Armando Fox serves as Academic Director of the Berkeley Resource Center for Online Education.
-He is co-principal investigator in the Par Lab (parlab.eecs.berkeley.edu, one of the Universal Parallel Computing Research Centers) and the ASPIRE project (aspire.eecs.berkeley.edu), and was a founding principal investigator for the RAD ...
+A professor in UC Berkeley’s Department of Electrical Engineering and Computer Sciences, Armando Fox served formerly as academic director of the Berkeley Resource Center for Online Education.
+He is co-principal investigator in the Par Lab (one of the Universal Parallel Computing Research Centers) and the ASPIRE project, and was a founding principal investigator for the RAD Lab, putting statistical machine learning techniques to ...
 More >

 David Gamage's primary research and teaching interests are in the areas of taxation, budget policy, and public finance.
 Gamage has written extensively on state-level tax and budget policy and on the economic theory of taxation.
 Professor Gamage also writes on the use of tax law to achieve social welfare and regulatory goals (such as the intersection of taxation and healthcare policy).
 During the 2010-2012 academic years, Professor ...
 More >

-Lisa García Bedolla is an Associate Professor in the Graduate School of Education and is Chair of UC Berkeley's Center for Latino Policy Research.
+Lisa García Bedolla is Chancellor's Professor in UC Berkeley's Graduate School of Education and its Travers Department of Political Science.
 Her research looks at the intersection of race, class, gender and political engagement, with a focus on the Latino community in California and nationally.
-She is author of Latino Politics (Cambridge, UK: Polity, 2009) and Fluid Borders: Latino Power, Identity, and Politics in Los ...
-More >

 Neil Gilbert is the Chernin Professor of Social Welfare at UC Berkeley, where he co-directs the Center for Child and Youth Policy and served for two years as acting dean.
 His research, focusing on child-welfare issues and comparative studies of the welfare state, has resulted in more than 30 books.
 Among them are Capitalism and the Welfare State (1983), and his 2002 work, A Mother's Work: How Feminism, the Market and Policy Shape ...
 More >

-His research interests include industrial organization and regulation, the economics of R&D and intellectual ...
+His research interests include industrial organization and regulation, the economics of R&D and intellectual property, antitrust ...
 More >

 J. Keith Gilless is the dean of UC Berkeley's College of Natural Resources and a professor of forest economics in the Department of Environmental Science, Policy & Management.